tldr-pages/tldr/pages/common/fin.md

 `fin logs {{container_name}}`

-- Display logs of a specific container and follow log output:
+- Display logs of a specific container and follow the log:

 `fin logs -f {{container_name}}`